 BitBargain is a UK-based service that allows the purchase of bitcoin via UK bank transfer and other services including PingIT (by Barclays), Natwest’s instant payment system, NoChex and more.
 It also permits the buying and selling of litecoin in addition to bitcoin.
 Simply tell the site how much of which currency you wish to buy and your payment method, and it will match you up with sellers.

-Prices are often linked to Mt.
-Gox, with sellers having the option to add a mark-up on such prices.
 Once a deal has been accepted by a seller, you’ll need to keep your browser open to keep an eye on the back-and-forth process between you and the seller who will signal acceptance of the deal and receipt of payment – which automatically releases the digital coins to you and concludes the deal.

 There is some verification to go through at BitBargain UK, but nowhere near as much as sellers have to go though.
 There is, however, a “bitrating” that indicates the likelihood of the person you’re dealing with reliably completing the transaction.